foundriesio/docs/source/rtos/getting-started.rst

 different, but the basic idea is the same: connect a serial console at 115200 baud, and reset the chip.

 That's it!
-You've successfully installed Genesis, compiled an application, flashed it to a device, and seen it work.
+You've successfully installed RTOS MicroPlatform, compiled an application, flashed it to a device, and seen it work.

 Onwards!